 Nancy Hawthorne, 67, became a director in October 1997 and was Chair of our board from March to May 2018.
 Ms. Hawthorne also served as our lead independent director from January 2008 to December 2011, and assumed that role again from October 2014 to March 2018.
 Ms. Hawthorne has been a Partner of Hawthorne Financial Advisors, a financial advisory and investment firm, since June 2014.
 Previously, Ms. Hawthorne served as Chair and Chief Executive Officer of Clerestory, LLC; Chief Executive Officer and Managing Partner of Hawthorne, Krauss & Associates, LLC, a provider of consulting services to corporate management; and as Executive Vice President and Chief Financial Officer and Treasurer of Continental Cablevision.
-Ms. Hawthorne also serves as lead director and member of the audit committee, and nominating and governance committee of Brighthouse Financial; as a director and member of the audit committee of Charles River Associates; and as director and member of the nominating and governance committee and audit committee of THL Credit, Inc. As a former senior executive at Continental Cablevision and MediaOne, Ms. Hawthorne brings deep industry expertise to Avid's board, especially on the distribution side of the value chain and in her experience with subscription and recurring revenue business models.
+Ms. Hawthorne also serves as a member of the audit committee and nominating and governance committee of Brighthouse Financial; as a director and member of the audit committee and a member of the nominating and governance committee of Charles River Associates; and as the chair of THL Credit, Inc. as well as a member of its nominating and governance committee and audit committee.
+As a former senior executive at Continental Cablevision and MediaOne, Ms. Hawthorne brings deep industry expertise to Avid's board, especially on the distribution side of the value chain and in her experience with subscription and recurring revenue business models.
 Ms. Hawthorne's financial management and outside board experience enhance her contributions to our board.
 She also brings a broad understanding of corporate governance and risk management to the board, which helps our board understand and focus on critical issues in these areas.
 Additionally, her financial expertise and experience qualify her as an audit committee financial expert.
-Ms. Hawthorne brings valuable insight in her role as Chair, Chair of our nominating and governance committee and a financial expert.
+Ms. Hawthorne brings valuable insight in her role as the chair of our nominating and governance committee and as a member of our audit committee and a financial expert.
 Ms. Hawthorne also offers a unique perspective, having served as our interim CEO from July to December 2007.

 John H. Park, 51, served as a director from June 2007 to June 2011 and was reelected to our board in May 2012.
-Since November 2012, Mr. Park has been a partner at the investment management firms of Jackson Park Capital, LLC and Jackson Park Advisors, LLC.
-Mr. Park was a partner of Blum Capital Partners, L.P., a private equity firm and an Avid investor, from May 2004 to November 2012.
+Since November 2012, Mr. Park has been a partner at the investment management firm of Jackson Park Capital, LLC.
+Mr. Park was a partner of Blum Capital Partners, L.P., a private equity firm and an Avid investor, from May

+2004 to November 2012.
 Prior to joining Blum Capital Partners, Mr. Park spent 11 years with Columbia Wanger Asset Management, L.P. where he was a partner and the Portfolio Manager of the Columbia Acorn Select Fund and a Co-Portfolio Manager of the Columbia Acorn Fund.
 Mr. Park has also in the past served as a director of eResearch Technology, Inc. and GlenRose Instruments, Inc. Our board believes it benefits from Mr. Park's demonstrated business acumen gained through extensive private equity and fund investment experience, prior experience on other public company boards of directors and participation in corporate turn-around efforts.
 As a professional investor, he also provides valuable insight into our investor relations strategy, executive compensation, performance measurement and other governance matters.
 With this experience, Mr. Park is also a valued member of our compensation committee and our nominating and governance committee.